Did You Know You Have Two Types of Immune Systems?

 You’re not born with a “good” or “bad” immune system—immunity is plastic and your immune system can be supported in different ways.
 First and foremost, of course, is a healthy lifestyle—managing stress, getting proper exercise, and a good diet are all critical to a healthy immune response.

-Finally, there are novel therapeutics being developed as part of cutting-edge research, including senolytics, like those found in our product Format, which target the extraneous cell matter that can accumulate in the body, particularly as we age, and interfere with immune function.
+Finally, there are novel therapeutics being developed as part of cutting-edge research, including senolytics which target senescent cells that accumulate in the body as we age and interfere with immune function.
+Our immune-aging product Format uniquely combines foundational immunity ingredients such as vitamin C, zinc, and selenium with senolytic ingredients that promote the clearance of senescent cells.